rlouf/mcx/README.md

 # MCX

-Pronounced /ˈmɪks/ (mix).
+/ˈmɪks/

 A Probabilistic Programming Library with a laser-focus on user-friendliness, sampling and performance.
 Powered by JAX.

 Using a Beta-Binomial model is as simple as: